Fenian raids: Canada West

 A board of inquiry determined that allegations over the alleged misconduct of Lieutenant-Colonel Alfred Booker (13th Battalion), on whom command of Canadian volunteers had devolved, had "not the slightest foundation for the unfavourable imputations cast upon him in the public prints".
 Nevertheless, the charges dogged Booker for the rest of his life.
 A second board of inquiry into the battle at Fort Erie exonerated Lieutenant-Colonel J. Stoughton Dennis, Brigade Major of the Fifth Military District, although the President of the Board of Inquiry, Colonel George T. Denison, differed from his colleagues on several key points.

 Five days after the start of the invasion, U. S. President Andrew Johnson issued a proclamation requiring enforcement of the neutrality laws, guaranteeing the Fenian invasion could not continue.
-Generals Ulysses S. Grant and General George Meade went to Buffalo, New York to inspect the situation.
+Generals Ulysses S. Grant and George Meade went to Buffalo, New York to inspect the situation.
 Following instructions from Grant, Meade issued strict orders to prevent anyone from violating the border.
 Grant then proceeded to St. Louis.
 Meade, finding that the battles were over and the Fenian army interned in Buffalo, went to Ogdensburg, New York, to oversee the situation in the St. Lawrence River area.
 The U.S. Army was then instructed to seize all Fenian weapons and ammunition and prevent more border crossings.
 Further instructions on 7 June 1866 were to arrest anyone who appeared to be a Fenian.

 Fenian commander Brigadier-General Thomas William Sweeny was arrested by the United States government for violating American neutrality.
 He was soon released and served in the United States Army until he retired in 1870.